UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/Basic_Array_Job.md

 Basic_Array_Job demonstrates how to use an array job to execute the same script multiple times with different input.

-## What problem does an array job help fix?
+## What problem does this help fix?
-Without an array job, a user may be tempted to submit multiple jobs with a scripted loop, e.g.:
+To execute multiple analyses, a user may be tempted to submit jobs with a scripted loop, e.g.:

 ```
 $ for i in $( seq 1 10 ); do qsub script.pbs <submission options> ; done
 ```

-This is **not** a good way to run multiple jobs.
+This is **not** a good solution.
 This submits too many too quickly and overloads the scheduler.
 Instead, an array job can be used to achive the same ends.

 ## Script Example
 _This script was written and executed on elgato, but can be run on Ocelote with minor modifications to the resource requests_